News headlines recently stated that casual workers have won the right to paid annual leave following a decision in the Federal Court.

 - Long-term casuals – a casual employee employed by the business on a regular and systematic basis.
 There is a commitment to ongoing work (the employer has not made it clear that they should not have an expectation of ongoing work).
 Long-term casuals have the same entitlements as casual workers except they are also entitled to take parental leave, request flexible working arrangements, and access to unfair dismissal.

-- Fixed term contract – same entitlements as permanent employees but the employment relationship is for a fixed period.
+- Fixed term contract – same entitlements as permanent employees (such as annual leave) but the employment relationship is for a fixed period.
 Where the contract is continually renewed, disputes may arise as to whether the employee is a permanent employee.

 - Independent contractor – Generally, contracted to the business to produce a specific result for the business (as opposed to hours worked).
 Operates autonomously to the business, is generally financially self-reliant, and chases profit (that is a return on risk) rather than simply a payment for the time, skill and effort provided.